Home | About Us | FAQs | Contact

 Check closely the names and info on those buried in the same plot as your ancestor or in near-by plots -- these may be relatives.

 Finding the final resting place for your ancestor's can, sometimes, be quite a challenge.
-The Friends of Clinton County Family History have been re-walking the cemeteries in Clinton Co., IA and have updated info on many of them.
+The Friends of Clinton County Family History have walked the cemeteries in Clinton Co., IA and have info on many of them.
 Most of the data comes from the tombstones along with sexton's records, obits and death records from the courthouse.
 They have graciously agreed to let us put an index online of the info they have gathered.

 Cemetery Locations